NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 	- :bangbang: The air pressure is turned on.
 	- The regulator sets the pressure to about 5.4 bar = 80 psi.
 	- The table is in a stable position before the surgery starts.
+* Dissection microscope and dissection lights:
+	- We use the Leica M80 stereo microscope and the AmScope gooseneck light.
+	- The light is tested before the surgery.
+	- The microscope's objective lens is verified to meet the surgeon's needs.
 * Surgery tools - each surgeon compiles their set of preferred tools.
 	- Forcepes
 	- Scissors